FabianVegaA/sigmaF/README.md

 ### Lists

-The List allows all the data types before, lists and functions.
+The List allows to all the data types before, lists and functions.

-Also, it allows get item through the next notation:
+Also, it allows to get an item through the next notation:

 ``` sql
 let value_list = [1,2,3,4,5,6,7,8,9]